What to wear for an online interview and how to set up your remote online interview

 - Consider the position you are being interviewed for – shop assistant or senior manager.

-- Think of colour schemes – for example can you include colours of the corporate branding.
+- Think of color schemes – for example can you include colors of the corporate branding?

-- Check your background – wear a contrasting colour, you don’t want to blend into the wall behind you.
+- Check your background – wear a contrasting color, you don’t want to blend into the wall behind you.

-We have all heard the stories of the remote staff who wear shirts and ties, or smart blouses, during their video calls while secretly sitting with their pyjama bottoms on – so make sure you don’t need to stand up during your video call!
+We have all heard the stories of remote staff who wear shirts and ties, or smart blouses, during their video calls while secretly sitting with their pyjama bottoms on.
+Just make sure you don’t need to stand up during your video call!

-This article has looked at how what to wear for online interview and how to set up for an online interview for remote job.
-There is quite a bit to consider, but remember everything listed is within your control.
+This article has looked at what to wear for an online interview.
+It also covered how to set up an online interview for a remote job.
+While there is quite a bit to consider, just remember everything listed is within your control.
 Preparation is key – so take the time and get set up in advance.
-For tips and hints on what to focus on through the actual interview process please have a look at remote interview tips.
+For tips and hints on what to focus on during the actual interview have a look at remote interview tips.